xcore/sw_avb_dc/doc/system_dc.rst

    management.
  * Connection management is the process of connecting or disconnecting one or more streams between two or more AVB endpoint.
- * Control is the process of adjusting a parameter on the endpoint from another Entity.
+ * Control is the process of adjusting a parameter on the endpoint from another endpoint.
 There are a number of standard types of controls used in media devices like volume control, mute control and so on.
 A framework of basic commands allows the control process to be extended by the endpoint.

 .. note::
    The XMOS endpoint provides full support for Talker and Listener 1722.1 services.
-Basic 1722.1 Controller functionality is available to allow 'plug and play' connection between two XMOS endpoints, however, it is expected that GUI Controller software will be available on the network for setting up larger topologies.
+It is expected that Controller software will be available on the network for handling connection management and control.

 To assist in this task a unified control API is presented in Section :ref:`sec_avb_api`.

 .. _sec_resource:

-Resource Usage
+Resource usage
 --------------

-Available Chip Resources
+Available chip resources
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Each XMOS device has a set of resources detailed in the following